 Rarely, with similar drugs, males may have a painful or prolonged erection lasting 4 or more hours.
-If this occurs, stop using this drug and seek immediate medical attention, or permanent problems could occur.
+If this occurs, stop using this drug and get medical help right away, or permanent problems could occur.

-Tell your doctor immediately if any of these rare but serious side effects occur: signs of infection (such as fever, persistent sore throat).
+Tell your doctor right away if you have any serious side effects, including: signs of infection (such as fever, persistent sore throat).

-Seek immediate medical attention if any of these rare but serious side effects occur: severe dizziness, fainting, fast/slow/irregular heartbeat, seizures.
+Get medical help right away if you have any very serious side effects, including: severe dizziness, fainting, slow heartbeat, seizures.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.